bandarimanojkumar/cs404/lab05/readme.txt

 This lab is about using i2c to connect ultrasonic sensor(hc-sr04)to beaglebone

-hc-sr04-ultraSonic.js contains code for using ultrasonic sensor to sense distance it prints in cm.
+hc-sr04-ultraSonic.js contains code for using ultrasonic sensor to sense obstacle and  print distance  in cm.